-- The GISIS20 maritime security database should be used to identify the port facility.
+- The GISIS maritime security database should be used to identify the port facility.
 This information is also mandatory if the security information is to be reported in the pre-arrival information. - The GISIS code consists of the 5-digit LOCODE plus a 4-digit port facility code separated with a dash.
-Both codes should be provided to SSN. - It is crucial that the proper GISIS code is provided since the information is meant to be communicated to other Member States21. - Specific arrangements can be implemented in the user interface to facilitate the identification of the port facility (e.g. dropdown list with terminal names).
+Both codes should be provided to SSN. - It is crucial that the proper GISIS code is provided since the information is meant to be communicated to other Member States.